-The start phases
+The take-off phases

-The take-off characteristics of the UP Rimo are extremely straightforward.
+The take-off characteristics of the UP Rimo 2 are extremely straightforward.
 Only a gentle forward pressure on the AI,II risers is necessary and the glider will inflate evenly and climb above your head.
 The glider has no tendency to hang back behind you or to overshoot over your head.